v2kiran/blog/src/pages/pages/2018-23-08---about/index.md

 	</blockquote>
 </figure>

 *I began my career in 2003 but started software development around 2008 when [PowerShell] was introduced.
 Prior to this I had tried my hand at C# and vbscript but they never felt intuitive to me so didnt really pick them up.
-10 years later I am still learning but I feel I have learned enough to train others in the mystic arts of powershell.*
+10 years later I am still learning but I know it wont ever stop.*

 *I was born in India and did my schooling there, graduated in Industrial Engineering & Manangment from [BMS college of Engineering][BMSCE] (India).
 Since graduation, I have held various roles in IT ranging from configuring desktops to providing consultancy expertise to major enterprises.*